-Component/ Stakeholders Issues Issue Addressed in ESMP Stakenoluers receive sufficient irrigation during non- monsoon period.
-Farmers of Sonamukhi faces elephant attack on agriculture firm.
-Irrigation division has nothing to do with elephant attack.
+Component/ Stakeholders Issues Issue Addressed in ESMP S 44-2-1-0-1-0-1-0-1-0-1-0-1-0-1-0-1-0-1-0-1 receive sufficient irrigation during non- monsoon period. • Irrigation division has nothing to do with elephant attack.
 Matter may be placed before forest department. affected by Rat.
 There should be concrete lining of entire embankment.
 Entire stretch can't be PCC block lined with available fund.
 Critically affected portions are selected for PCC block lining.
-Women from nearby community including Adivasi community Contractor shall provide equal wage for women workers and shall not force them to work during night time.
-Equal wage for equal work will be followed and included in the plan.
-Included in ESMP as a part of labour camp and women at camp as well as work site. work site management plan.
-River Research Institute trafficking, sexual harassment in the work place during project implementation.
+Women Contractor shall engage woman workers from nearby community including Adivasi community Inclusion principles are made a part of the ESMP. women workers and shall not force them to work during night time.
+Separate toilet shall be provided for women at camp as well as work site.
+Included in ESMP as a part of labour camp and work site management plan.
+There may be social issues like women trafficking, sexual harassment in the work place during project implementation.
 Management plan need to consider this such activities in advance.
-Sand mining from Mundeswari and other Workers camp site is proposed at least 500 meters away from nearby habitation.
+Workers camp site is proposed at least 500 meters away from nearby habitation.
 Contractor will provide separate toilet facility for women workers.
 Security guard will be posted at each camp site to restrict movement of local people within camp site.
-Matter does not fall within jurisdiction of IWD.
+River Research Institute Matter does not fall within jurisdiction of IWD.
 However, matter will be placed before State Environmental Department or State Level Environmental Impact Assessment Authority (SEIAA).
-All location for flood wall construction with sheet pile and desiltation were arrived using MIKE 11, MIKE 21, MIKEFLOOD and MIKE 21FM No activity shall be carried out during monsoon season and night time software.
-All activity proposed under WBMIFMP project will be carried out only during non-monsoon season.
+All location for flood wall construction with sheet pile and desiltation were arrived using MIKE 11, MIKE 21, MIKEFLOOD and MIKE 21FM software.
+No activity shall be carried out during monsoon season and night time All activity proposed under WBMIFMP project will be carried out only during non-monsoon season.
 Alternative measures are proposed under Irrigation Modernization, where there is precedence of Boro band construction.
 Any cross bund constructed for dewatering purpose shall be removed before monsoon season.
 All such cross bund shall be removed and cleaned immediate after completion of work.
 Dept. of Agriculture decreasing day by day.
 Taro root cultivation was predominant in Thaliya, Joypur, Dihivursut and Udainarayanpur & Janghipara block.
 Taro root cultivation requires huge water.
 Embankment breaching and inundation will reduce due to Armouring of Damodar Right Dwarf Embankment.
 This will help in increasing agriculture practice during Monsoon season.
 Crop diversification and promotion of hybrid cultivation is proposed under this project.
 Matter may be considered under activities proposed by Dept. of Horticulture and Food processing industries.
-Howrah and Kolkata to work in industry.
+Many agri-labours are migrating to Howrah and Kolkata to work in industry. occurrence of embankment breaching and flooding.
 This may attract agri-labour to work in local region.
 Many people do not practice Kharif cultivation due to regular occurrence of flood at Howrah and Hooghly district.
 Proposed flood management activities will reduce occurrence of flooding/ inundation.
-Set-back zone (Berm Land) of Damodar left, right gets water-logged for 3-4 times Proposed re-sectioning or canal and flood management activities will increase water bearing capacity of river/ canal which in turn will reduce probability of flooding/ inundation.
+Proposed re-sectioning or canal and flood management activities will increase water bearing capacity of river/ canal which in turn will reduce probability of flooding/ inundation.
 Desiltation of